 In unique situations, where the presence of a Service Animal presents significant risk to another resident, the University will attempt to meet the needs of both residents in their situations to the extent possible and to devise an accommodation plan that enables both residents to access service and goods accordingly.
-Depending on the circumstances, in order to accommodate the individuals, individuals may be required to relocate to different parts of the community.
+Depending on the circumstances, in order to accommodate the individuals, individuals may be required to relocate within the community.